 Japan Airlines 777-200 Business Class Hong Kong to Tokyo

 A Tale Of Two Observation Decks: Tokyo Haneda vs. Narita

 Cathay Pacific A350-1000 Business Class Taipei to Hong Kong

 Cathay Pacific A330 Economy Class Hong Kong to Tokyo

 Cathay Pacific 777 Economy Class Tokyo to Hong Kong

 One of the pet peeves people have in life is that you always want what you can’t have.
-I think this became true for me when Scoot pulled their 787s out of Hong Kong, instead substituting them for A320neos.
+I think this became true for me when Scoot pulled their 787s out of Hong Kong, instead substituting them for A320neos (as of 2023 this is no longer true).
 While some low-cost airlines such as Malindo still offer a business class cabin to Hong Kong, none of the major low-cost carriers

 besides British Airways offer premium cabin service to Hong Kong anymore, which is a bit of a shame.